ExocoreNetwork/exocore-contracts/docs/contracts-owner-manual.md

 ## `pause`/`unpause`

 In case of emergencies where some unexpected errors happened to the protocol, contract owner could pause the contract to disable all user-facing functions and re-enable these functions after successfully recovering from emergencies.
-Currently pauseable contracts include `Bootstrap`, `ClientChainGateway`, `ExocoreGateway`.
+Currently, pauseable contracts include `Bootstrap`, `ClientChainGateway`, `ExocoreGateway`.
 For `Vault` and `ExoCapsule`, as all the functions are limited to be called by their management contract(`ClientChainGateway`, `Bootstrap`), their functionalities are also paused when their management contract get paused.

 ## upgrade to new implementation